Advertisement

 Guide to Lisbon’s Famous Tram 28

-This classic yellow tram takes you through the city’s historic districts, including Alfama, Baixa, Estrela, and Graca, and is a must-do activity for any visitor.
-The tram’s historic Remodelado cars offer an experience, unlike any other public transportation system in the world.
+This classic yellow tram takes you through Lisbon’s historic districts, including Alfama, Baixa, Estrela, Graca, and Chiado neighborhoods.
+The ride is a must-do activity for any visitor.

 Lisbon Trams